antmicro/pcbooth/docs/source/usage.md

     * for other types of model, full rendered object name is used with <camera><position initial> suffix

 Additional linked objects will be hidden for rendering.

+This rendering job supports the following additional parameters:

+    * `HIDDEN` - list of strings to hide components from render by specified designators (PCB type model only)
+    * `HIGHLIGHTED` - list of strings to restrict components highlighted by specified designators (PCB type model only)
+    * `FRAMES`: ["start", "end"], [int] or ["from_blend"] - list of keyword strings or integers allowing to define which keyframes to render. `start, end` will render first and last frame derived from keyframes defined in the .blend file. `int` will render frames specified in the list of integers. `from_blend` will render first and last frame defined by animation frame range in Output properties of the .blend file.

 ```{figure} img/highlights.png
 :align: center